On the complexity of the optimal transport problem with graph-structured cost: Conclusion

 \section{Conclusion}

 In this work we considered a class of multi-marginal optimal transport problems where the cost functions can be decomposed according to a graph.
 It turns out that the computational complexity of MOT can be significantly reduced by exploiting the graphical structures.
 More specifically, without any structure, the complexity grows exponentially as the number of marginals increases.
-With graphical structure, the dependence becomes polynomial.
-We provide a complexity bound $ \mathcal{\tilde O}(m |\Gamma|^2n^2\epsilon^{-2})$ for solving the tree-structured MOT problems based on the Sinkhorn belief propagation algorithm \citep{haasler2021pgm,SinHaaZha20} with the random updating rule.
-We also provide a similar bound for general graphical-structured MOT problems.
+With graphical structure, the dependence becomes polynomial. {We provide a complexity bound $ \mathcal{\tilde O}(d(\mathcal{T})m n^{w(G)+1}\epsilon^{-2})$ for solving graph-structured MOT problems} based on the Sinkhorn belief propagation algorithm \citep{haasler2021pgm,SinHaaZha20} with the random updating rule.
 One limitation of the present work is that the proof techniques do not seem to be applicable to Sinkhorn iterations with cyclic updating rule, which is the most popular strategy used in practice.
 This will be a future research direction.
-We also plan to accelerate the Sinkhorn belief propagation algorithm using ideas from \citet{lin2020complexity,kroshnin2019complexity}.
-This work is a pure theoretical study and we don't foresee any negative societal impacts.
+We also plan to accelerate the Sinkhorn belief propagation algorithm using ideas from \citet{lin2019complexity,kroshnin2019complexity}.